jaspervdj/number-six/README.markdown

 Lookup a video on youtube.com.
 Commands:

-- `!youtube term`: Looks for videos related to the given term on youtube
+- `!youtube term, !y term`: Looks for videos related to the given term on youtube